lokified/Plitso/README.md

 - Firebase - For authentication, storage

 ## Upcoming Features
-- Add filters when searching.
 - Sync with firestore for meal documents.
-- Add Chat history for the AI.
 - Improve on meal documentation.

 ## Want to clone/contribute?